Azure-Samples/active-directory-xamarin-native-v2/README.md

 1. Open the solution in Visual Studio 2017.
 2. Open the `UserDatailsClient\App.cs` file.
-3. Find the assignment for `public static string ClientID` and replace the value with the Application ID from the app registration portal, again in Step 2.
+3. Find the assignment for `public static string ClientID` and replace the value with the Application ID from the app registration portal, created in Step 2.

 #### [OPTIONAL] Step 3a: Configure the iOS project with your apps' return URI
 1. Open the `UserDetailsClient.iOS\AppDelegate.cs` file.
-2. Locate the `App.PCA.RedirectUri` assignment, and change it to assign the string `"msal<Application Id>://auth"` where `<Application Id>` is the identifier you copied in step 2
+2. Locate the `App.PCA.RedirectUri` assignment, and change it to assign the string `"msal<Application Id>://auth"` where `<Application Id>` is the identifier you copied in Step 2.
 3. Open the `UserDetailsClient.iOS\info.plist` file in a text editor (opening it in Visual Studio won't work for this step as you need to edit the text)
-4. In the URL types, section, add an entry for the authorization schema used in your redirectUri.
+4. In the URL types section, add an entry for the authorization schema used in your redirectUri:
 ```Xml
     <key>CFBundleURLTypes</key>
        <array>